datacamp-content-public/POL-306-Applied-Research-Methods/chapter2.md

 A final few notes.

-1) In order to load a file using read.csv() you first have to tell R where to look on your computer.
-To do this you will need to use setwd().
-In setwd() you need to place the path to your file.
-This might look like: "/users/kevinreuning/dropbox" or "C:/users/kevinreuning/dropbox".
+1) In order to load a file using `read.csv()` you first have to tell R where to look on your computer.
+To do this you will need to use `setwd()`.
+In `setwd()` you need to place the path to your file.
+This might look like: `"/users/kevinreuning/dropbox"` or `"C:/users/kevinreuning/dropbox"`.

 2) Sometimes vectors in datasets have missing values.
-Theses show up as NA when you call them.
+Theses show up as `NA` when you call them.
 A lot of R functions do not know what to do with missing values so you have to tell it what to do.
-To do this you *usually* add na.rm=T to a function call.
+To do this you _usually_ add `, na.rm=T` to a function call.
 Below I demonstrate both of these.

 `@instructions`
-No assignment for this one, just look at what I did to setwd() and to use a function on a vector with missing values.
+No assignment for this one, just look at what I did to `setwd()` and to use a function on a vector with missing values.

 After you run the code just hit submit answer to finish this chapter.